 - Despite increased kerbside recycling capacity and years of anti-littering campaigns, recycling rates in the UK are now increasing only very slowly.
-Clearly, further actions and incentives are needed. - A 2005 study for Defra concluded that the introduction of a UK-wide DRS could reduce plastic bottle litter by around 80%. - The biggest soft drinks companies are responsible for collectively selling over two million tonnes of plastic bottles every year, globally, but have inadequate targets and measures in place to reduce their plastics footprint.
+Clearly, further actions and incentives are needed.
+A 2005 study for Defra concluded that the introduction of a UK-wide DRS could reduce plastic bottle litter by around 80%. - Public support for DRS system is extremely high, with almost three out of four of the British public supporting the introduction of deposit return systems (DRS) across the UK for single-use drinks bottles (plastic and glass) and cans, when questioned in a YouGov poll for the Marine Conservation Society.
+Most of this support came from those aged over 45 years. - In September 2017, Scotland announced that it will introduce a DRS.
+However, there needs to be a clear DRS across the whole of the UK, not only bringing the same environmental benefits to the rest of the UK, but also, to help it be a straightforward, easy and efficient system for both customers and retailers. - The biggest soft drinks companies are responsible for collectively selling over two million tonnes of plastic bottles every year, globally, but have inadequate targets and measures in place to reduce their plastics footprint.
 We need stronger corporate responsibility and action to phase out throwaway plastic bottles, innovate and design reusable models, use 100% recycled plastics for the remainder of packaging, and reverse industry opposition to DRS. - UK Government action is currently too weak to protect our environment from the blight of throwaway packaging.
 We are therefore strongly supportive of DRS for all drinks containers being rolled out across the UK, given their international track record of boosting collection rates, public support and endorsement from waste management and recycling firms (such as Suez), SMEs and multinational companies (including larger companies such as Coca-Cola UK). - Studies and global best practice have proven that DRS can reduce the volume of littered drinks containers and create a more reliable supply of high-quality recycled materials.
-For example, DRS has pushed the collection and recycling rate to around

-95% in several countries across Europe, including Germany, Norway and the Netherlands.
+For example, DRS has pushed the collection and recycling rate to around 95% in several countries across Europe, including Germany, Norway and the Netherlands. - DRS attribute monetary value to items typically considered worthless, thereby incentivising consumer action and raising awareness.
+DRS also bring into play extended producer responsibility, helping to ensure that producers of drinks containers play an active role in their correct disposal, reuse and recycling.

-- DRS attribute monetary value to items typically considered worthless, thereby incentivising consumer action and raising awareness.
-DRS also bring into play extended producer responsibility, helping to ensure that producers of drinks containers play an active role in their correct disposal, reuse and recycling. - Local Authorities in the UK spend more than £15 million each year cleaning up our beaches; DRS can help to bring this down by reducing operating and logistical costs.
-They would also help to reduce carbon emissions from collection vehicles since a significant percentage of low density, bulky material would no longer need to be collected at the kerbside.
+Local Authorities in the UK spend more than £15 million each year cleaning up our beaches; DRS can help to bring this down by reducing operating and logistical costs.
+They would also help to reduce carbon emissions from collection vehicles, since a significant percentage of low density, bulky material would no longer need to be collected at the kerbside.